 Clinical cancer treatment of pet animals is a major strength of the cancer biology curriculum.
 The Cancer Biology Specialization combines nationally recognized research training, focused on cutting edge approaches to cancer diagnosis and treatment, with innovative clinical trials.
 Students who choose the Cancer Biology Specialization complete all of the requirements of the Cell and Molecular Biology graduate program, including the three laboratory rotations during their first year, plus an additional 5 credits of coursework.

-Students interested in this graduate program should refer to the Cell and Molecular Biology website for further details.
+Students interested in graduate work should refer to the Graduate and Professional Bulletin or visit the Cell and Molecular Biology website for further details.

 A maximum of 30 credits at the master's degree level may be accepted toward the Ph.D.
 A professional post baccalaureate degree in Medicine, Veterinary Medicine, Dentistry, or Pharmacy may be accepted for a maximum of 30 credits.